-- Explaining and providing support in completing employer-or managing employer related paperwork. - Participating in Financial Management Services (FMS) orientation and other necessary trainings and interactions with the FMS provider. - Developing effective recruiting and hiring techniques. - Determining pay rates for Support Service Professionals. - Providing or arranging for training for Support Service Professionals. - Developing schedules for Support Service Professionals. - Developing, implementing and modifying a back-up plan for services, staffing for emergencies and/or Support Service Professional absences. - Scheduling paid and unpaid supports. - Developing effective management and supervision techniques such as conflict resolution. - Developing proper procedures for termination of Support Service Professionals in the VF/EA FMS option or communication with the Agency With Choice regarding the desire for removal of Support Service Professionals from working with the participant in the AWC FMS option. - Reviewing of workplace safety issues and strategies for effective management of workplace injury prevention. - Assisting the participant or their designated surrogate in understanding and/or fulfilling the responsibilities outlined in the Common Law Employer Agreement form and the Managing Employer Agreement form. - Facilitating a support group that helps to meet the participant's self-direction needs.
-These support groups are separate and apart from the service plan team meetings arranged and facilitated by the Supports Coordinator. - Expanding and coordinating informal, unpaid resources and networks within the community to support success with participant direction. - Identifying areas of support that will promote success with self-direction and independence and share the information with the team and Supports Coordinator for inclusion in the service plans. - Identifying and communicating any proposed modifications to the participant's service plan. - Advising and assisting with the development of procedures to monitor expenditures and utilization of services. - Complying with the standards, regulations, policies and the waiver requirements related to self-direction. - Advising in problem-solving, decision-making, and achieving desired personal and assessed outcomes related to the participant directed services. - When applicable, securing a new surrogate and responding to notices for corrective action from the FMS, SC, AE or ODP. - All functions performed by a Supports Broker must be related to the personal and assessed outcomes related to the participant directed services in the service plan.
+- Explaining and providing support in completing employer-or managing employer related paperwork. - Participating in Financial Management Services (FMS) orientation and other necessary trainings and interactions with the FMS provider. - Developing effective recruiting and hiring techniques. - Determining pay rates for Support Service Professionals. - Providing or arranging for training for Support Service Professionals. - Developing schedules for Support Service Professionals. - Assisting managing employers (ME) and common law employers (CLE) to ensure that Support Service Professionals (SSPs) are trained and scheduled to support the participant's needs when hospitalized and to support a smooth transition of the participant from the hospital to home and community-based settings. - Developing, implementing and modifying a back-up plan for services, staffing for emergencies and/or Support Service Professional absences. - Scheduling paid and unpaid supports. - Developing effective management and supervision techniques such as conflict resolution. - Developing proper procedures for termination of Support Service Professionals in the VF/EA FMS option or communication with the Agency With Choice regarding the desire for removal of Support Service Professionals from working with the participant in the AWC FMS option. - Reviewing of workplace safety issues and strategies for effective management of workplace injury prevention. - Assisting the participant or their designated surrogate in understanding and/or fulfilling the responsibilities outlined in the Common Law Employer Agreement form and the Managing Employer Agreement form. - Facilitating a support group that helps to meet the participant's self-direction needs.
+These support groups are separate and apart from the service plan team meetings arranged and facilitated by the Supports Coordinator. - Expanding and coordinating informal, unpaid resources and networks within the community to support success with participant direction. - Identifying areas of support that will promote success with self-direction and independence and share the information with the team and Supports Coordinator for inclusion in the service plans. - Identifying and communicating any proposed modifications to the participant's service plan. - Advising and assisting with the development of procedures to monitor expenditures and utilization of services. - Complying with the standards, regulations, policies and the waiver requirements related to self-direction. - Advising in problem-solving, decision-making, and achieving desired personal and assessed outcomes related to the participant directed services.

+- When applicable, securing a new surrogate and responding to notices for corrective action from the FMS, SC, AE or ODP. - All functions performed by a Supports Broker must be related to the personal and assessed outcomes related to the participant directed services in the service plan.